hhenson/hgraph/docs/source/programming_model/code_organisation.rst

 * Think about the problem from the view point of information flow.
 * Prioritise the use of ``graph`` elements.
 * Nodes such be small and preferably general purpose
+* Focus on extensive testing at the node / component level.
+* Decouple the logic from the deployment.

 Describing the problems / solution
 ----------------------------------